Tours and Workshops

 Vital Records: how to find births, marriages and deaths

-Overview of where to look for vital records in Australia, New Zealand and the UK and what they may provide.
+Birth, marriage and death records are the main building blocks for family history.
+This session provides an overview of where to look for vital records in Australia, New Zealand and the UK and what they may provide.

 Well they didn't swim...